A Prospective Approach for Human-to-Human Interaction Recognition from Wi-Fi Channel Data using Attention Bidirectional Gated Recurrent Neural Network with GUI Application Implementation: Introduction

-Remaining of the article is organized as follows: Section-\ref{sec:data_desc} delivers an overview of the dataset and challenges with the recorded pattern of the time-series data values for different mutual interactions.
+Remaining of the article is organized as follows: A comprehensive review of the existing literature on WLAN based Human Activity Recognition (HAR) is presented in Section-\ref{sec:Literature_Review}.
+Section-\ref{sec:data_desc} delivers an overview of the dataset and challenges with the recorded pattern of the time-series data values for different mutual interactions.
 Section-\ref{sec:wlan_theory} describes the feature variables provided with the dataset.
 Experimental framework, proposed deep-learning model description and executable GUI software description are introduced in section-\ref{sec:methodology}.
 Research outcomes and perceived hindrances are discussed in section-\ref{sec:result}.
 Future research prospects are narrated in section-\ref{sec:scopes}.
-The article is concluded with section-\ref{sec:conclusion} delivering the supplementary materials in section-\ref{sec:supp_link}.
+The article is concluded with section-\ref{sec:conclusion} providing the supplementary materials in section-\ref{sec:supp_link}.